vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 The idea is to allow users to move books between shelves.

+A little primer on Rails components.

+* Models are abstractions to database records.
+They represent the domain.
+* Controllers respond to user interactions.
+They are talk to the models and provide data to presentation layer.
+* Helpers are utility functions that support controllers and sometimes Views.
+* Views are HTML pages that you see on the browser.
+They are generated dynamically using the data provided by controllers.
+There can be static pages too.

+You'll create all these now.

 ### Models and DB

 Start by creating necessary models with the usual commands.
 You'd just need three models: